 Stephen retired as Trust Secretary of the Joseph Rowntree Charitable Trust in August 2012, a post he had held for 11 years, with responsibility for the Power and Responsibility programme, among others.
 He has been involved in European Foundations networks, and has contributed towards promoting community development by liaising with civil society organistions.
 He has been a trustee since the establishment of the Rowntree Society.

-Janette is a bookseller who has a bookshop on Bootham, with a focus on architecture, design, photography and landscape.
+Janette is a bookseller who has an antiquarian bookshop on Bootham, with a focus on architecture, design, photography and landscape.
 She is a member of the Antiquarian Book Sellers Association and other national organisations, and she is involved in several heritage and arts projects based in York.

-Chris came to live in York in 1980 and is now Keeper of Archives at the Borthwick Institute for Archives, where he has worked in various capacities.
+Chris came to live in York in 1980 and has recently retired as Keeper of Archives at the Borthwick Institute for Archives, where he worked in various capacities.
 The Borthwick has the largest accumulation of Rowntree archives in the world, and they form a key part of the Borthwick’s work.
 Current projects include funding from Wellcome to create an online catalogue of the Rowntree Trusts and Family archives at the Borthwick.
-The project is due to complete in 2019, and its progress can be followed at the Borthwick’s blog https://www.york.ac.uk/borthwick/
+The project is due to complete at the end of 2019, and its progress can be followed at the Borthwick’s blog https://www.york.ac.uk/borthwick/

 Company Secretary: Sarah Proctor, (Lupton Fawcett Denison Till)